yiming-liao/logry/README.md

 // Create a custom logger instance (defaults to id: 'default' and level: 'warn') const logger = logry();

-logger.info("User logged in"); // ❌ This won't be shown — 'info' is lower than the default 'warn' level
+logger.info("User logged in"); // ❌ This won't be shown, 'info' is lower than the default 'warn' level

 logger.warn("User login warning"); // ✅ This will be shown
 ```